bbepis/XUnity.AutoTranslator/README.md

 As you can see, the `XUnityWebClient` class is not even used.
 We simply specify a request object that the `HttpEndpoint` will use internally to perform the request.

 After implementing the class, simply build the project and place the generated DLL file in the "Translators" directory of the plugin folder.
 That's it.

+**NOTE**: If you implement a class based on the `HttpEndpoint` and you get an error where the web request is never completed, then it is likely due to the web server requiring Tls1.2.
+Unity-mono has issues with this spec and it will cause the request to lock up forever.
+The only solutions to this for now are:
+ * Disable SSL, if you can.
+There are many sitauations where it is simply not possible to do this because the web server will simply redirect back to the HTTPS endoint.
+ * Use the `WwwEndpoint` instead.

 As mentioned earlier, you  can also use the abstract class `WwwEndpoint` to implement roughly the same thing.
 However, I do not recommend doing so, unless it is an authenticated service.